-- Crop insurance application; - Nursery Value Report (NVR) for each insured practice (field grown and/or container grown). - The NVR is a document that represents your declaration of the insurance choices you elect. - o Monthly Unit Value Report (MUVP) for each insured basic unit. - The MUVP is a document that represents your declaration for each basic unit by: - Month, from the first month to the last month of the insurance period; and - The maximum value of all specific plants in each insured plant category that you expect to have in your nursery (during each month of the insurance period.) - Submit two printed copies or one electronic copy of the most recent catalog or price list, by season or plant category, if appropriate.
+- Crop insurance application; - Nursery Value Report (NVR) for each insured practice (field grown and/or container grown). - The NVR is a document that represents your declaration of the insurance choices you elect. - Monthly Unit Value Report (MUVP) for each insured basic unit. - The MUVP is a document that represents your declaration for each basic unit by: - Month, from the first month to the last month of the insurance period; and

+- The maximum value of all specific plants in each insured plant category that you expect to have in your nursery (during each month of the insurance period.) - Submit two printed copies or one electronic copy of the most recent catalog or price list, by season or plant category, if appropriate.

-All documents must be acceptable and must be submitted on or before the sales closing date, except the MUVP, for insurance to attach on the first day of the insurance period.
-If you are a carryover insured, you may certify on your NVR in subsequent years that there were no material changes to your previously-submitted MUVP and, therefore, an updated MUVP would not be required to be submitted.
+All documents must be acceptable and must be submitted on or before the sales closing date for insurance to attach on the first day of the insurance period.

-• What is the deadline to submit the required documentation?
+What is the deadline to submit the required documentation?